TrisDing/algorithm010/Week02/NOTE.md

 Types of graphs:
 - Undirected Graph: nodes are connected by edges that are all bidirectional.
-- Directed: nodes are connected by directed edges – they only go in one direction.
+- Directed Graph: nodes are connected by directed edges – they only go in one direction.

 Graph Adjacency List Representation
 - The size of the array is equal to the number of nodes.